-For the year ended December 31, 2021 and 2020, the dividends were recognized from the Group designated the aforementioned equity instrument investments measured at fair value through other comprehensive income - current amounted to \$32,425 and \$18,855, respectively.
+For the year ended December 31, 2022 and 2021, the dividends were recognized from the Group equity instrument investments measured at fair value through other comprehensive income - current amounted to \$26,141 and \$32,425, respectively.

-Due to the consideration of asset allocation and managing and adjusting the investment portfolio, the Group sold equity instrument at fair value through other comprehensive income (FVOCI) - current at a fair value \$1,092,073 and \$447,158, respectively, cumulative dispose gains (losses) for the year ended December 31, 2021 and 2020, amounted to \$105,406 and \$69,951, respectively, were transferred from other equity items to retained earnings.
+Due to the consideration of asset allocation and managing and adjusting the investment portfolio, the Group sold equity instrument at fair value through other comprehensive income (FVOCI) - current at a fair value \$704,953 and \$1,092,073, respectively, cumulative dispose gains (losses) for the year ended December 31, 2022 and 2021, amounted to \$45,459 and \$105,406, respectively, were transferred from other equity items to retained earnings.

-- 3) For credit risk (including the impairment of debt instrument investments) and market risk; please refer to note 6(w). - 4) For the years ended December 31, 2021 and 2020, impairment test has been applied by the Group, the variation of loss allowance in the debt instrument measured at fair value through other comprehensive income of the Group please refer to note 6(w).
+- 3) For credit risk (including the impairment of debt instrument investments) and market risk; please refer to note 6(w). - 4) For the years ended December 31, 2022 and 2021, impairment test has been applied by the Group, the variation of loss allowance in the debt instrument measured at fair value through other comprehensive income of the Group please refer to note 6(w).